 Definition of Coaching

 There are many definitions for what coaching is all about.
-The dictionary defintion of coaching* is:
+The International Coach Federation (ICF) defines coaching as;

 Benefits of Coaching